Condition Your Body Before Training Muay Thai

 Increasing Your Stamina

 To enhance your stamina, you ought to understand how to breathe properly.
 Your stamina relies on how much oxygen you can take in as you condition YOURSELF.
-There are numerous workouts that will aid you to enhance your breathing tempo.
+Numerous workouts will aid you to enhance your breathing tempo.
 Here are some of them.

 #1 Jogging